Houston Astros minor league players: Anthony Huezo

+Huezo attended Etiwanda High School in Rancho Cucamonga, California.
+He was selected by the Houston Astros in the 12th round of the 2023 Major League Baseball draft.
+He made his professional debut that year with the Florida Complex League Astros.

+Huezo played 2024 with the FCL Astros and appeared in seven games with the Asheville Tourists and one game with the Corpus Christi Hooks.
+He played 2025 with the FCL Astros, Fayetteville Woodpeckers and two games with the Sugar Land Space Cowboys.
+After the season, he played for the Sydney Blue Sox in the Australian Baseball League.

+Huezo started 2026 with Fayetteville before being promoted to Asheville and Corpus Christi.

 Michael Knorr

 Michael Jacob Knorr (born May 12, 2000) is an American professional baseball pitcher in the Houston Astros organization.

 Knorr attended Carlsbad High School in Carlsbad, California.
 He was selected by the San Diego Padres in the 40th round of the 2018 Major League Baseball draft, but did not sign.
 He played three years of college baseball at California State University, Fullerton before transferring to Coastal Carolina University in 2022.

 After one year at Coastal Carolina, Knorr was selected by the Houston Astros in the third round of the 2022 Major League Baseball draft.
 He signed with the Astros and spent his first professional season in 2023 with the Fayetteville Woodpeckers and Asheville Tourists.
 He started 2024 with the Corpus Christi Hooks.